open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 SDKs SHOULD support being configured with a cardinality limit.
 The number of unique combinations of attributes is called cardinality.
-For a given metric, the cardinality limit is a hard limit on the number of metric points that can be collected during a collection cycle.
+For a given metric, the cardinality limit is a hard limit on the number of [Metric Points](./data-model.md#metric-points) that can be collected during a collection cycle.

 #### Configuration